 Turok: Dinosaur Hunter has returned!
-I know a lot of people claim Mario and Link are the Nintendo mascots, but back on the N64 I would personally have placed Turok himself within the list of the infamous faces you can relate to a product.
+I know a lot of people claim Mario and Link are the Nintendo mascots, but back on the N64, I would personally have placed Turok himself within the list of the infamous faces you can relate to a product.
 Four main games and a spin-off were released on Nintendo consoles, Turok, Turok 2, Turok 3, Turok: Evolution, and Turok: Rage Wars (which was my favourite) before it was pretty much rebooted into the 2008 edition on the Xbox 360 and PS3.
-However, the original Turok: Dinosaur Hunter is an iconic game which almost every N64 owner I knew owned a copy of.
+However, the original Turok: Dinosaur Hunter is an iconic game that almost every N64 owner I knew owned a copy of.

 So, after 22 years, the first game in the franchise has come home and landed back on a Nintendo console in the form of a rather unusual remaster.
 Does the game still stand up today, after all of the advancements we’ve received over the years in terms of First Person Shooters?
 I’ve played around 10 hours of the game so far so I think it’s time to take a look as I grab my bow, stand proudly, and shout out loud “I am Turok!”

 If you’ve never heard of Turok before, grab onto your butts as it’s got one hell of a concept behind it.
 You are Turok, a Native American who can travel through time who is armed, initially, with only his trusty knife and bow.
-Turok is merely a title which is given to the eldest male within a tribe as generations pass, you are basically a protector of The Lost Land, a place where time has no meaning.
+Turok is merely a title that is given to the eldest male within a tribe as generations pass, you are basically a protector of The Lost Land, a place where time has no meaning.
 It’s in here where you’ll find creatures ranging from dinosaurs to otherworldly beings.

-However, The Lost Land also contains fragments of the Chronscepter, a weapon which was broken into fragments to prevent the wrong hands from getting hold of it.
+However, The Lost Land also contains fragments of the Chronscepter, a weapon that was broken into fragments to prevent the wrong hands from getting hold of it.
 Unfortunately, this didn’t stop The Campaigner, an evil overlord who has ventured into The Lost Land in the hope of obtaining all the pieces and using the weapon for his own evil schemes.
 So, not only will Turok have to deal with this evil being, but he’ll also have to deal with all of the hostile creatures who lie within this sacred realm as well as the hordes of soldiers The Campaigner is teleporting in and even cybernetically enhanced dinosaurs which are under his control.

 Time Travel, Dinosaurs, Aliens, Cybernetic Dinosaurs, Evil Soldiers, Bad-Ass Weaponry, Fast-Paced Action… what more could you want!
 Oh yeah, Big Head mode!